>

 • The regular price must have been active for at least 30 days in the last 200 days.

-• The price and sale price must be visible on the landing page.
+• The price and the sale price must be visible on the landing page.
 Transparency is a must – otherwise, Google will reject it.

 Google dynamically decides which annotations are displayed – depending on relevance, performance, and data quality.

-Sales Prices in Practice:
+Sale Prices in Practice:

 Regular price: £59.99, Discount price: £39.99

-You think: "Easy," just change the price in the feed to £39.99 & think you are done.
+You think: “Easy”, just change the price in the feed to £39.99 & think you’re done.

-But what happens? - Google does not show a struck-through price.
+But what happens? -Google does not show a struck-through price.
 No sale tag.
 No visibility.

-Why? - Because you never used the sale_price attribute.
+Why? -Because you never used the sale_price attribute.

 Google Shopping Tip: